 Prizes will be awarded as follows:

-- The permanent trophy, to be engraved with the year and the name of the winning club, will be held by the winning club for one year. - Trophies will be awarded to each of the top six competing teams. - An individual trophy will be awarded to the competing car scoring the highest points in the team event. - A certificate will be awarded to all competing clubs and cars. - Cash donations will be made as determined by the organising committee
+- The permanent trophy, to be engraved with the year and the name of the winning club, will be held by the winning club for one year. - Trophies will be awarded to each of the top three competing teams. - An individual trophy will be awarded to the competing car scoring the highest points in the team event. - A certificate will be awarded to all competing clubs and cars. - Cash donations will be made as determined by the organising committee

 ADDITIONAL RULES FOR THE MASTERS CLASS EVENT